-Coronavirus Job Retention Scheme FAQs (updated 14 May 2020)
+Coronavirus Job Retention Scheme FAQs for furloughing employees (updated 11 June 2020)

-Below is a list of frequently asked questions about the Coronavirus Job Retention Scheme.
+Below is a list of frequently asked questions about the Coronavirus Job Retention Scheme and furloughing employees.

 I’ve heard of the Coronavirus Job Retention Scheme (CJRS).
 What is it?